 - They LOVE their discipline.
 They live their discipline.
 They went to school for years to understand their discipline.
 They think it's the greatest thing ever.
 I teach communication and do not understand why the subject does not fascinate everyone.
 Consequently, don't blow off their subject.
 Don't say it's worthless or boring or of no value.
 How would you feel if someone did that to you? - They like to question, so they seem skeptical.
-We are taught to question ideas and assumptions.
+In pursuing graduate degrees necessary to be a college teacher, we are taught to question ideas and assumptions.
 Sometimes we say things in class for you to think about, even if we don't agree with it. - We expect you to follow the syllabus and do the assignments.
 The syllabus in college means much more than the syllabus in high school; you should keep it in a prominent or accessible position in your notebook. - They have different personalities.
 Some of us are extraverts and some are introverts.
 Some have quirky senses of humor and some have fairly quiet ones. - They are in total charge of their classrooms.
 College instructors are not to be disturbed when teaching.
-Do not walk into a college instructor's class and interrupt in the middle of a session, unless the building is on fire. - Higher education changes slowly, and so do faculty.
+Do not walk into a college instructor's class and interrupt in the middle of a session, unless the building is on fire or it's a matter of life or death. - Higher education changes slowly, and so do faculty.
 Colleges were originally run entirely by the faculty; there was not really a separate administrative staff.
 Even today, many college academic policies cannot be changed without the approval of the faculty.
-For example, we cannot change financial aid policy, but we can change the curriculum in a major if we choose to do so. - Professors at Dalton State are student-oriented.
+For example, we cannot change federal financial aid policy, but we can change the curriculum in a major if we choose to do so. - Professors at Dalton State are student-oriented.
 We chose to work here because it is a teaching institution, which means our main responsibility is to teach, advise, and serve students, as opposed to doing research.
 We do engage in research, but that is not our priority. - They don't treat some students better because they like them. - We have heavy workloads.
 We teach 3-5 classes per semester, with varying numbers of students-as few as ten, as many as 100 or more.
 We have to keep office hours, one or two a day, which does not include committee meetings (faculty participate in governance of the college, and that takes time), advising students, preparing classes, grading, assessments, and required continuing education.